jasonkpape/jekyll-portfolio/_posts/2020-09-28-simon-game.markdown

   * Animal mode played animal sound effects
 * Added music to various scenes and events

-All sound sound effects and music created with Propellerhead Reason, Adobe Audition, and ChipTone (https://sfbgames.com/chiptone/), except for the classic Simon tones, which I sourced from a video of someone playing the original game.
+All sound sound effects and music created with Propellerhead Reason, Adobe Audition, and <a href="https://sfbgames.com/chiptone/">ChipTone</a>, except for the classic Simon tones, which I sourced from a video of someone playing the original game.

 ----
 ## Hosting and Usability Testing